OhadLavi/ReTicket/README.md

 ## Features
 - Search for tickets for upcoming concerts by any parameter such as event name, artist name, venue, or city.
+- Utilize OCR and QR code recognition for secure and convenient validation of e-tickets
 - Voice search feature for ticket search using string similarity.
 - Event's are added through a web crawler and scraper using headless browser.
 - Event page with details like event poster, name, date and location (using Google places API).